AltropInc/alt/doc/script/TypeTime.md

 ## Date

-The value of `date` is represented in an interger in the format of `yyyymmdd`.
+The value of `date` is represented in an integer in the format of `yyyymmdd`.
 For example, 20230612 represents the date June 12, 2023.
-Becuase the year zero in the astronomical year numbering system coincides with the Julian year 1 BC, the value `00001231` represents December 31, 1 BC, one day before `00010101` (January 1, 1 AD).
+Because the year zero in the astronomical year numbering system coincides with the Julian year 1 BC, the value `00001231` represents December 31, 1 BC, one day before `00010101` (January 1, 1 AD)..

 The class `date` is defined as below: